Nova Scotia Highway 101: History

 The first section of Highway 101 to be twinned was between Bedford and Lower Sackville, which was completed in the late 1970s.
 By the early 1990s, the highway was divided from Bedford to Mount Uniacke, and in 2004 twinning to Windsor was completed.
-The posted speed limit on most twinned segments is 110km/h.
+The posted speed limit on most twinned segments is 110 km/h.
 As of 2023, Highway 101 is twinned from Bedford to Avonport, with the exception of the Windsor Causeway which is still under construction.
-Nearly all other sections are 2 lane, undivided highways with occasional passing lanes and a posted speed limit of 100km/h.
+Nearly all other sections are 2 lane, undivided highways with occasional passing lanes and a posted speed limit of 100 km/h.